taylorely/LAPS/README.md

 # LAPS
-Code from analyses for "title here" by ...
-Datasets are too large for github and can be found ???
+Code from analyses for Key sensitivities for long-distance dispersal models in the North Central Pacific Ocean by Taylor D. Ely¶, Gabriella N. M. Mukai1¶, Donald R. Kobayashi, Peter B. Marko, Amy L. Moran, Johanna L. K. Wren.¶ = co-first authots.
+Datasets are too large for github.
+Please contact us if interested.

 # OceanParcels Larval Dispersal Simulation Runs
-LAPS_Sensitivity_stopRelease_Distance_22Nov2021.ipynb contains a jupyter notebook python file to simulate larval dispersal using OceanParcels
+LAPS_Sensitivity_stopRelease_Distance_Settle_withFreeSlip_3Oct2022.ipynb contains a jupyter notebook python file to simulate larval dispersal using OceanParcels

-LAPS_release_sites_noHI.csv contains the coordinates of where particles are released in the simulation in LAPS_Sensitivity_stopRelease_Distance_22Nov2021.ipynb
+LAPS_release_sites_noHI.csv contains the coordinates of where particles are released in the simulation in LAPS_Sensitivity_stopRelease_Distance_Settle_withFreeSlip_3Oct2022.ipynb

 None of the HYCOM input values and none of the ouput netcdf files were included in this folder because they are too large